joinself/self-sdk-examples/android/README.md

 Steps:
 - Register an account
-- Choose back up and save the backup file in file system
+- Choose `back up` to start backup flow

 - Uninstall & Reinstall it again
-- Restore from backup file in file system
+- Choose `Restore` to restore from backup

 Build & install command
 ```bash